briancpark/COVID-19-Visualizations/README.md

 # COVID-19-Visualizations
 Visualizations of the novel coronavirus using data science and machine learning techniques.
 Please feel free to contribute by sending issues or pull requests.
 I will do my best effort to update this daily.
 There is a lot of reading and writing of data involved, so the notebook tends to take around 10 minutes to completely run.

+**If your intentions are to use this for a school project or personal project, please fork this repository and email [briancpark@berkeley.edu](mailto:briancpark@berkeley.edu).
+I am interested in what you are willing to create or have created with my code**

 _Stay Strong, Stay Home, and Save Lives_

 ## Dependencies